*Editor's note: This story has been updated with comment from U.S. Sen. John Cornyn.

 Read related Tribune coverage:

-President-elect Donald Trump has picked former Georgia Gov. Sonny Perdue to be agriculture secretary, bypassing four Texans who had been seen as candidates for the job. [link]
+President-elect Donald Trump has picked former Georgia Gov. Sonny Perdue to be agriculture secretary, bypassing four Texans who had been seen as candidates for the job.
+[Full story]

-The race to be President-elect Donald Trump's agriculture secretary is heating up, and two Texans appear to be at the center of it. [link]
+The race to be President-elect Donald Trump's agriculture secretary is heating up, and two Texans appear to be at the center of it.
+[Full story]

 While his fellow Texans, U.S. Sens.
-John Cornyn and Ted Cruz, predicted Tillerson would serve the country well as the next U.S. secretary of state, others expressed deep reservations about his position on Russia and Russian President Vladimir Putin. [link]
+John Cornyn and Ted Cruz, predicted Tillerson would serve the country well as the next U.S. secretary of state, others expressed deep reservations about his position on Russia and Russian President Vladimir Putin.
+[Full story]